UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 To properly use an electricity monitor, follow these straightforward steps:

-1. Plug the monitor into the wall: Start by plugging the monitoring device directly into a standard wall outlet.
-Its digital screen should immediately light up.
+1. Plug the monitor into the wall.
+Start by plugging the monitoring device directly into a standard wall outlet so its digital screen immediately lights up.

-4. Read the results: Look at the digital display on the monitor.
-The screen will tell you exactly how many watts the appliance is actively pulling while sitting idle.
+4. Read the results.
+Look at the digital display on the monitor to see exactly how many watts the appliance is actively pulling while sitting idle.

 Taking a Saturday afternoon to measure individual devices gives you the hard data needed to make smart, informed decisions about your household energy management.
 If you find a guest room television drawing 15 watts in standby mode, you know it is financially worthwhile to unplug it permanently until your next visitor arrives.
 On the other hand, if you test your microwave clock and discover it only draws 0.5 watts, you can confidently leave it plugged in without feeling guilty about the minor energy waste.